How to Consider Market Segments in Customer Experience Models

 I was asked recently if any consideration should be made to market segmentation strategies in a Customer Experience model.
 The simple answer is “Yes”.
 The more complex question is “How” to incorporate a market segmentation strategy into your customer experience model.

-For example, if you are now targeting Financial services with either a new version of a current product or a new product altogether, then you will be meeting the criteria of differentiation elements;
+For example, if you are now targeting Financial services with either a new version of a current product or a new product altogether, then you may need to consider mapping out a separate customer lifecycle model.
+The differences would be defined as follows:

-How they buy and what value they expect will be different
+How they buy and what value they expect may be different including a varying price point

-How they expect to be supported will be different (this could be from security requirements to business critical usage requirements)
+How they expect to be supported may be different (this could be from security requirements to business critical usage requirements)

 Your comments are welcome and appreciated.